chrisconlin/Conlin_Latin102/translation 3.md

 B. Grammatical questions
 In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase

 >>Iove is in the ablative case and it is being used in an ablative absolute construction.
+"While Jupiter was his helper..."

 What case is stercus, and why is it in that case?